OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 End users often jailbreak their devices to tweak the iOS system's appearance, add new features, and install third-party apps from unofficial app stores.
 For a security tester, however, jailbreaking an iOS device has even more benefits.
 They include, but aren't limited to, the following:

-- Root access to the file system
+- Root access to the file system.
-- Possibility of executing applications that haven't been signed by Apple (which includes many security tools)
+- Possibility of executing applications that haven't been signed by Apple (which includes many security tools).
-- Unrestricted debugging and dynamic analysis
+- Unrestricted debugging and dynamic analysis.
-- Access to the Objective-C or Swift runtime
+- Access to the Objective-C or Swift runtime.

 ###### Jailbreak Types